slac-lcls/jhub2/README.md

 hubs are running on the same node and there was a port conflict.
 This port and IP are used by the *--error-target* option to the node configurable-http-proxy service.

+## Selecting the jhub version that an instances is using

+Which jhub version an instance is running is configured in the systemd .service file for that instance.
+The version has to be set in the *Environment="PATH..."* and *ExecStart* lines.

+# Changelog

+## jhub-2.0.0

+- Fix problem with matplotlib and ipympl.
+In the previous version using "%matplotlib widget" gave an error when trying to display interactive plots.